spencerwooo/onedrive-vercel-index/README.md

 ## Todo List

-- Set the `protectedRoutes` parameter of encrypted folders in `config/site.config.js` in the environment variables.
+- Transition the `protectedRoutes` settings from `config/site.config.js` to environment variables.

 - Put the password in the environment variables instead of the `.password` file.

 - Deepen the study of the original version of the code and strive to implement the function with environment variable key names that do not start with `NEXT_PUBLIC_`, to improve security.

-- After completing OAuth authentication, close the OAuth authentication channel, or optimize the OAuth authentication process, and strive not to leak the values of `USER_PRINCIPLE_NAME`, `clientId`, and `obfuscatedClientSecret`.
+- Close the OAuth authentication pathway after completing the OAuth authentication, or optimize the OAuth authentication process, and strive not to leak the values of `USER_PRINCIPLE_NAME`, `clientId`, and `obfuscatedClientSecret`.

 - Redesign the LOGO.
 The contrast of the original LOGO is too low, and it is not consistent enough with the style of other icons and fonts on the page.